ptr727/PlexCleaner/README.md

 The `gettoolinfo` command will print tool attribute information.

 The `getsidecarinfo` command will print sidecar attribute information.

+## Remove Subtitles

+The `removesubtitles` command will remove all subtitle tracks from the media files.
+This is useful when the subtitles are forced and offensive or contain advertising.

 ## 3rd Party Tools